Courage

 You are welcomed wherever you are in your journey and however you want to talk about who God is for you.

-• The intent of the retreats are to create a balanced pacing of sharing and personal time.
+• The intent of the retreat is to create a balanced pacing of sharing and personal time.
 You are always encouraged to experience the retreat the way you need to, whether that means more or less personal time.
-On Saturday, there will be two hours in the late afternoon for downtime and many like to take a long walk or a nap during that time.
-Others use that time to reflect on the material from the day, read from Christine’s books to share, or color with the paper and coloring options available.
+On Saturday afternoon, there will be two hours of downtime, when many enjoy a long walk or nap.
+Others use the time to reflect on the material from the day, read from Christine’s books to share, or color with the paper and coloring options available.

-• No, you will have opportunities to share in small groups.
-This is always with the option to pass from the sharing.
+• No. You will have opportunities to share in small groups, always with the option to pass.

 • Here is a sample schedule.